 PROLOGUS

 A wind was born at the top of the world.
-For a brief moment, it glimpsed art and culture to the south, division to the east, and a dry, empty desert to the north.
-Its destiny lay elsewhere, however.
+For a moment, it glimpsed art and culture to the south, fracture to the east, and an endless stream of displaced nomads to the north trickling ever westward.
+Where were they going?

-Not knowing any of this, the wind puzzled at the prickly defenses between ancient rivals on either side of the Armenian Highlands.
+Not knowing any of this, the wind puzzled at the prickly defenses between ancient rivals.
 The heat of simmering tensions buoyed Subsolanus to dizzying heights the farther west it traveled.
-Up and down the Danubius, soldiers in red cowered under the standard of a fierce eagle as they kept watch against the vast hordes of men and horses that blackened the other side of the river, stretching far to the east.
-While politicians stalled and Attila the Hun cooed in his crib, King Uldin’s men lounged with the confidence of men who had already won.
-To pass the time, scouts on the hunt for food took turns shooting rabbits through the eye from two hundred yards away on horseback, but soon even that grew boring.
-They yearned for a real challenge to prove their mettle.
+For the first six hundred miles, soldiers in red cowered under the standard of a fierce eagle in vigil against endless hordes of men and horses that blackened the opposite bank of the Danbuius.
+While politicians stalled and Attila the Hun cooed in his cot, King Uldin’s men tired of shooting rabbits through the eye from two hundred yards on horseback.
+Honor demanded courage, and courage meant nothing without real risk.
+They yearned – ached – to prove their mettle in battle.
+The promise of gold didn’t hurt either.

-Subsolanus pitied these creatures.
-He called his brothers from the four corners of the Earth and together they blew and blew.
-Annus 1159 from the founding of the City, four hundred six years after the death of Christus, boasted one of the coldest winters in living memory.
-The temperature dropped so low that the Rhenus River, famed for its fearsome flow, fully froze.
+New Year’s Eve, Anno 1159 from the founding of the City, four hundred six years after the death of Christus, the temperature dropped so low that the Rhenus River, famed for its fearsome flow, fully froze.
+Fearless fighters – Suebi, Alani, and Vandals – forged across on foot, while the majority pushed across the bridge with a little more common sense.

 What is on the other side of all that water?